 There's a seam, or artifact, between adjacent objects sharing the same border, or between patterns

 Because of a known problem with Inkscape's renderer (as well as many other renderers, for example Xara's), at different zoom levels, you may notice a seam between 2 adjacent objects, even though one object ends and the other begins on precisely the same point, and there is absolutely no gap between them.
 This has to do with something called "anti-aliasing", which is what makes Inkscape's (and other vector editors') lines so sharp and clear.
 These issues will be seen in versions 0.48.5 and older.
-However, starting with version 0.91, a new renderer will alleviate this problem somewhat, but probably not entirely.
+However, starting with version 0.91, a new renderer alleviates this problem somewhat, but not entirely.